 I personally prefered Alexandra Café over New York, because it’s smaller, more low-key and much less popular.
 It seemed like a local spot, a hidden gem among all the touristy sights.
 And they have great pastries.
 Need I say more?

 Staying on subject, I was quite taken by the food scene in Budapest.
 I mean, wow.
 And before you say anything… yes, it is a Greek dish you’re looking at, but bear with me for a second here.
 Budapest is a foodie town and it packs a punch when it comes to International food (including Greek) and Hungarian food.
 If you like paprika, sausage and goulash, you will like the local cuisine!
-I found out by joining this food tour, which I highly recommend.

 I just made a pit stop at the State Opera, which offers tours once or twice a day.
 It’s very up-scale and beautiful inside so I kind of wish I hadn’t been 1 hour late for the last tour.